PX4/PX4-user_guide/en/middleware/micrortps.md

   It also receives messages from the *Agent* and publishes them as uORB message on PX4.
 - The *Agent* runs as a daemon process on an offboard computer.
   It watches for uORB update messages from the *Client* and (re)publishes them over RTPS.
-  It also subscribes to "uORB" RTPS messages from other DDS-participant applications and forwards them to the *Client*.
+  It also subscribes to "uORB" RTPS/DDS messages from other DDS-participant applications and forwards them to the *Client*.
 - The *Agent* and *Client* are connected via a serial link (UART) or UDP network.
   The uORB information is [CDR serialized](https://en.wikipedia.org/wiki/Common_Data_Representation) for sending (*CDR serialization* provides a common format for exchanging serial data between different platforms).
-- The *Agent* and any *Fast RTPS* applications are connected via UDP, and may be on the same or another device.
+- The *Agent* and any *Fast DDS* applications are connected via UDP, and may be on the same or another device.
   In a typical configuration they will both be on the same system (e.g. a development computer, Linux companion computer or compute board), connected to the *Client* over a Wifi link or via USB.

 ## Code generation

 :::note
-[Fast RTPS(DDS) 2.0.0 and FastRTPSGen 1.0.4 or later must be installed](../dev_setup/fast-rtps-installation.md) in order to generate the required code!
+[Fast DDS 2.0.0 and Fast-RTPS-Gen 1.0.4 or later must be installed](../dev_setup/fast-dds-installation.md) in order to generate the required code!
 :::